pendulating/bayflood/README.md

-# BayFlood: Modeling Urban Street Flooding from Dense Street Imagery
+# Modeling Urban Street Flooding from Dense Street Imagery

 A comprehensive analysis framework for detecting and analyzing urban street flooding using dashcam imagery, spatial modeling, and multiple data sources.